 Zigzagging its way from Mexico to Canada through California, Oregon and Washington the 2,650 mile Pacific Crest Trail (PCT) boasts the greatest elevation changes of any of America's National Scenic Trails, allowing it to pass through six out of seven of North America's ecozones including high and low desert, old-growth forest and artic-alpine country.
 Indeed, the PCT is a trail of diversity and extremes.
 From scorching desert valleys in Southern California to rain forests in the Pacific Northwest, the PCT offers hikers a unique, varied and challenging experience.
 The Oregon section of the PCT is not only the shortest, 441 miles, but the easiest to hike.
 Strong long-distance hikers will cover 30 miles or more per day!
+Well, a portion of this legendary trail is located here in the Willamette National Forest, so we decided to add some extra adventure and discovery to our day by going on a short 3 mile (6 miles round trip) day hike to three pristine mountain lakes known as the Rosary Lakes via the PCT.

 This was an easy wilderness trail to navigate, well groomed and shaded by a thick canopy of trees.
 With a steady climb through a

 formidable stand of old-growth Douglas fir, the trail gained 600 feet in the last 2.2 miles to a ridge overlooking heart-shaped Lower Rosary Lake.

-Pulpit Rock towers above, reflecting in the lake’s clear water.
-Arrived just in time for lunch.
+Salt Creek Falls is a gem of complete magnificence.
+Regarded as the second highest falls in Oregon, a perfectly placed observation platform offered us a prime view of its spectacular drop to the bottom of the canyon.
 The early morning on the river is calm and quiet, with nothing but the sounds of nature and the ratcheting of my reel breaking the serene silence.
 The air is thin and crisp, with the faint smell of fir and river moss.
 The beautiful mountain canyon embraces me with its canopy of trees.
 It’s cold, yet the skies are so blue, the sun so bright.
 My fingers are already numb.
 The river is clear and pure, the water so frigid.
 The pools are deep blue and mysterious.
 Although the river moves fast, the clarity gives off an illusion of it having a lazy, peaceful pace.
 You see the trout, facing upstream, so wary, so confident, and so beautiful.
 It’s time!
 A hatch of mayflies is on, and I am ready to match the hatch.
 Casting upstream over rifts and pools, I wait for the first strike.
 I imagine, I dream, and then believe that this is all that is required to experience a moment of life, that this is truly Being.

 2 comments: